1. Teaching Assignments During the Academic Year

 and restrictions are clearly communicated to students in advance.
 Thus, students should

-visit with an academic adviser to determine whether re-enrollment is advisable, since
+visit with an academic advisor to determine whether re-enrollment is advisable, since

 certain department or divisional policies may be important in this regard.
 Furthermore,